agile-ts/documentation/docs/main/StyleGuide.md

 **For example:** <br />
-The creation of a Todo-Item in the UI-Layer triggers the `addTodo()` action, which then mutates our TodoItems State and makes a rest call to add the todo to our backend.
+The creation of a Todo-Item in the UI-Layer triggers the `addTodo()` action, which then mutates our TodoItems State and makes a rest call to the backend.

 ```ts title="todo.action.ts in 📁todo"
 import {TodoInterface} from './todo.interface';